Principal Investigator is a university employee who has a Full-Time position that includes:

 of costs.

-Entertainment Costs Costs incurred for amusement, social activities, entertainment, and any related items
+Entertainment Costs Costs incurred for amusement, social activities, entertainment, and related items

-Goods or Services for Personal Use Costs of goods or services for personal use of the institution’s employees regardless
+Goods or Services for Personal Use Costs of goods or services for the personal use of the institution’s employees, regardless

 of whether the cost is reported as taxable income to the employees.

-Pre-Agreement Costs Costs incurred prior to the effective date of the sponsored project, whether or not
+Pre-Agreement Costs Costs incurred before the effective date of the sponsored project, whether or not

 they would have been allowable if incurred after such date, are unallowable unless